 Camp employs upwards of 100 staff members each Summer.

 Campers attending for two weeks or one month have 25+ instructional and recreational activities to choose from.
-They take three PICs (Personal Individual Choice activities) every two weeks at Camp, but have lots of opportunities to try other activities during their stay with us.
+They take three PICs (Personal Individual Choice activities).
+Some PICs can be taken one week at a time and others are two week commitments.
+This provides campers with more variety in programming.
+Campers also have lots of opportunities to try other activities during their stay with us.

 A typical day at Camp is FULL of lots of activities to keep campers busy and having fun.
 Each day at Camp features a mix of personal choice, small group, and large group activities that meet the interests of each camper.

-Two week and one month campers participate in three PIC (Personal Individual Choice) activities during the typical day.
+Two week, one month, and Period 1B/3B campers participate in three PIC (Personal Individual Choice) activities during the typical day.
 Campers choose their PICs on the first day of Camp.

 Introductory period campers rotate through three or four of our most popular activity areas during the typical day.